isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_KPROBE.md

 ## Attachment

 There are two methods of attaching probe programs with variations for uprobes.
-The "legacy" way involves the manual creation of a k{ret}probe or u{ret}probe event via the [DebugFS](https://www.kernel.org/doc/html/next/filesystems/debugfs.html) and then attaching a BPF program to that event via the `perf_event_open` syscall.
+The "legacy" way involves the manual creation of a `k{ret}probe` or `u{ret}probe` event via the [`DebugFS`](https://www.kernel.org/doc/html/next/filesystems/debugfs.html) and then attaching a BPF program to that event via the `perf_event_open` syscall.

 The newer method uses BPF links to do both the probe event creation and attaching in one.

 ### Legacy kprobe attaching

 First step is to create a kprobe or kretprobe trace event.
-To do so we can use the DebugFS, which we will assume is mounted at `/sys/kernel/debug` for the purposes of this document.
+To do so we can use the <nospell>DebugFS</nospell>, which we will assume is mounted at `/sys/kernel/debug` for the purposes of this document.

 Existing kprobe events can be listed by printing `/sys/kernel/debug/tracing/kprobe_events`.
 And we can create new events by writing to this pseudo-file.
 For example executing `echo 'p:myprobe do_sys_open' > /sys/kernel/debug/tracing/kprobe_events` will make a new kprobe (`p:`) called `myprobe` at the `do_sys_open` function in the kernel.
 For details on the full syntax, checkout [this link](https://docs.kernel.org/trace/kprobetrace.html). kretprobes are created by specifying a `r:` prefix.